GauravPrajapati03/Recipe-Manager/README.md

 - **All required**
 - Must be **positive integers**

+### 🥣 Servings

+- **Required**

+- Must be a **positive integer**
+- No fractions, zero, or negative values
+- Recommended range: **1–50**

+### 🏷️ Tags

+- **Optional**

+- If provided:
+  - Split by comma or whitespace
+  - Trim whitespace from each tag
+  - Each tag must be ≥ 2 characters
+  - Each tag must be ≤ 18–25 characters
+  - No duplicate tags (case-insensitive)

+  - Allowed characters:
+    - Letters
+    - Number
+    - Space
+    - Hyphens (-)
+    - Underscores (_)
+    - No other special characters

+### 🍽️ Cuisine

+- **Optional**

+- If provided:
+  - Must be alphabetical, with spaces and hyphens allowed
+  - No numbers or special characters
+  - Length: 2–32 characters
+  - Trim whitespace

+  - Examples:
+    - "Indian", "South-Italian", "Tex Mex"

+### 💬 Notes

+- **Optional**
+- If provided:
+  - Maximum 500 characters
+  - Can be empty

+### 📅 Timestamps (createdAt, updatedAt)

+- **Auto-generated (not user-input)**
+- Must be valid ISO date strings
+- updatedAt should update automatically whenever the recipe is edited

 ### 🎚️ Difficulty
 - **Required**
 - Must be one of the valid options: